Alex Ekwueme: Personal life

 Alex Ekwueme was born to Igbo parents in Oko Town, in present day Anambra State on 21 October 1932.
-He died at 10.00pm on Sunday 19 November 2017 at a clinic in London.
+He died at 10:00pm on 19 November 2017 at a clinic in London.
 He had to be flown there after his relapse to a coma which he fell into as a result of his fall in his Enugu residence.

 Education

-Ekwueme started primary school at the St John's Anglican Central School, at Ekwulobia, then he proceeded to King's College, Lagos.
+Ekwueme started primary school at the St John's Anglican Central School, at Ekwulobia, then he proceeded to King's College, Lagos K College, Lagos.
 As an awardee of the Fulbright Scholarship in the United States of America (being one of the first Nigerians to gain the award), He attended the University of Washington where he earned bachelor's degree in Architecture and city planning.